 French animator René Laloux’s first feature-length work puts an otherworldly twist on alien invasion by having humans serve as pets on another planet.
 Per this reality’s colourful future, a race of giant blue creatures comes along and start transporting us to Ygram, where we live out our days doing their bidding.

-The metaphor on our relationship to animals and the wilderness is obvious and potent, leaving one feeling more considerate of beings we deem lesser by the end.
+The metaphor for our relationship with animals and the wilderness is obvious and potent, leaving one feeling more considerate of beings we deem lesser by the end.
 A visit to another world that leaves a lasting impression.

 That’s right, we’ve got a Xenomorph double feature.
 James Cameron‘s action epic is “Alien, but more”, according to our Aliens review.
 It trades out chilling horror for frantic warring and is hands down one of the best action movies ever made.